HaDiNet/shiftings/docs/organizations/recurring.md

 The following Time Frame Types are available:

 * '`Nth` `weekday` of each month' - The Recurring Shift will be every `Nth` `weekday` of each month.
-If N is 1 it will be every week.
+ If N is 1 and the weekday is sunday it will be on the first Sunday of every month.
 * '`Nth` day of each month' - The Recurring Shift will be every `Nth` day of each month.
 If N is 5 it will always be on the 5th.
 * 'every `Nth` `weekday`' - The Recurring Shift will be every `Nth` `weekday`.
-If N is 2, the weekday is Sunday and a month has 5 Sundays the next month will have the shift on the 1st Sunday.
+If N is 1 it will be every week.
 * '`Nth` workday of each month' - The Recurring Shift will on the `Nth` working day of each Month. if N is 1 and the first day of the month is a Sunday the shift will be on the following Monday.
 * '`Nth` day of `month`' - The Recurring Shift will on the `Nth` day of the selected `month` every year.